RZ781/pytris/README.md

 # pytris
 A simple stacker game implemented in Python.
-You can play in the terminal, which has no dependencies, or in a GUI (run with --pygame), which requires pygame to be installed.
+You can play in the terminal, which has no dependencies, or in a GUI, which requires pygame to be installed.
+The GUI version runs automatically as long as pygame is installed.
+To run the terminal version when pygame is installed, use --terminal.